Stig-Boye-Andersen/admonitio/README.md

 ## The problem
 In my team we often face situations where we have to remember to complete certain tasks at a given time in the future.
 Often the tasks are complex and require a guide to complete.
 An example could be: "On the 2. of April 2027, update the 'xxx-client' Azure app registration client secret and related external C# services using that secret".

 So far we've kept the reminder functionality in one system and the guide in another system.
-It would be nice if they could be kept together?
+It would be nice if they could be kept together.

 To add to that my team is far from the only team with this requirement and therefore it would be equally nice if this system could be easily available to other teams in my organization.